Ultimate guide to making more money as an electrician

 Smart systems installation

-You could also eventually do more niche electrician work, like becoming an avionics, maritime, solar energy, or substation electrician.
+You could also eventually do more niche electrical industry work, like becoming an avionics, maritime, solar energy, or substation electrician.

 4. Take continuing education courses

-Continuing education is key to becoming a better electrician.
+Want to discover how to become a better electrician?
+Consider continuing education classes.
 It may also be a qualification for maintaining your license, so check your specific state’s requirements.
 If you’ve worked in the trade for a while, you can also look into courses that will help you land more experienced roles.
 For example, you can take up electrician management or project management.

 Cable and internet installation services